 Registries allow us to track how patients do over time, helping our doctors to improve patient care.
 The Center for Hip Preservation Outcomes Registry was designed to capture and evaluate the outcomes of different types of treatment for non-arthritic hip pain – from nonoperative to minimally invasive and open surgery – in patients under the age of 40.
 Established in 2010, the registry is currently tracking nearly 5,000 patients at regular intervals following treatment.

-One common cause of hip pain that is treated at HSS is femoroacetabular impingement (FAI), which occurs when the ball of the hip (head of the femur) does not have its full range of motion in the socket (acetabulum of the pelvis) due to excess bone.
+One common cause of hip pain that is treated at HSS is femoroacetabular impingement (FAI), which occurs when the ball of the hip (femoral head) does not have its full range of motion in the socket (acetabulum) due to excess bone.
 Using data obtained from the Outcomes Registry specialists at the Center for Hip Preservation hope to shed light on the relationship between impingement and arthritis, and answer the questions: Does impingement lead to osteoarthritis of the hip?
 Does impingement surgery delay or prevent the development of arthritis?

 The classic technique for treating impingement has been open surgery, in which a bony protrusion on the femoral head is rounded to improve its fit in the socket.
 Over the last 15 years, however, arthroscopic techniques have evolved, providing minimally invasive approaches to treatment.